BIP Biological Image Processing

 BIP pipelines have two purposes.
 First, they simplify and accelerate the design and the application of image processing sequences composed of several steps.
 Second, they also facilitate tracing the operations that have been applied to images.

 Consider the following 3-step sequence: Gaussian filtering -> Otsu's thresholding -> object labelling.
-Without pipelines, the corresponding sequence of commands to enter into the terminal is:
+Without pipelines, the corresponding sequence of commands to enter in the terminal is:

 bip gaussian-filter 1.0 image.tif